yosiash97/Treasury-App/README.md

 2. More robust test coverage
 3. Add authentication and apply some type of rules on amount of orders/total $ order amount per user.
 4. It'd be cool to use websockets for real time data + allow automatic order execution based on certain user inputs.
+5. Mobile design on the frontend is a must as well.

 ## Project Structure